BelgianBiodiversityPlatform/python-dwca-reader/README.rst

         print core_lines[0].extensions[0].from_extension
         => True

-        print "... and what its rowtype is:" print core_lines[0].rowtype
+        # ... and what its rowtype is:
+        print core_lines[0].rowtype
         => http://rs.tdwg.org/dwc/terms/Taxon